rhjensen79/robert-jensen.dk/content/posts/2021-secure-deployments-with-docker-and-traefik/index.md

 ```
 It sets 2 entrypoints to web and websecure, and setup's [LetEncrypt](https://letsencrypt.org), to auto generate a certificate, if asked for it.

-I also create a docker provider, that auto generates a url, based on containername.cmplab.dk
+I also created a docker provider, that auto generates a url, based on containername.cmplab.dk (note i overwerite that, in my label, and set my own name)

 I have forwarded port 80 and 443 to my docker host, where the Traefik container is running, so it can handle all Web traffic.

 The application container, is where it get's more interesting.

 The application im using is my Value app, config can be found [here](https://github.com/rhjensen79/DemoApp)
+For testing, I rcommend switching it with a simple Apache or NGINX container.

 The docker-compose file is as below :